JacobNoahGlik/DiscordServerForCSClasses/welcome-and-rules.md

 Mutual respect is paramount in our community.
 Treat each other with kindness, understanding, and empathy.
 We're all in this together, so let's make this space one where everyone feels welcome and valued.

 :rocket: Enjoy Your Stay:
-Feel free to introduce yourself in the #intros chat.
+Feel free to introduce yourself in the #introduce-yourself chat.
 Let's conquer algorithms together! :muscle::woman_technologist::man_technologist: